nitinsandiego/student/_posts/2023-10-20-Week9-tangibles.md

 * Learned how to use APIs and Postman
 * Continued working on Passion Project: Cobmined Frontend Elements and polished them; began work on backend with AWS

-## Group Stuff
-* Prepped and gave Team Teach on our topic